substance/data/README.md

       ok(processingjs.get('authors').at(2) === 'Michael Aufreiter');

       // This allows questions like:
-      // Show me all unique values of a certain property e.g. /type/document.authors

-      ok(protovis.type.get('properties', 'authors').all('values').length === 6);
+      // Show all unique values of a certain property e.g. /type/document.authors ok(protovis.type.get('properties', 'authors').all('values').length === 6);
     });